Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - There are 2 `SKUs`, there are categories of load balancer based on features
         - **Basic** (Can place only a single VM behind a load balancer, availability set, scale set)
         - **Standard** - has more features (Can place Multiple virtual machines behind a load balancer, availability set, scale set)
+        - Note that if you are using a load balancer the VMs must be part of the same availability set or a scale set
         - There are 2 types of load balancers:
             - External (public- exposed to the internet)
             - Internal (Not exposed to public, for example between web VMs and database VMs)

+- Exercise:
+    -